octopus-db/documentation/docs/source/data_tables.rst

 * SITECODE -- For available values refer to :ref:`global_SiteCode_Fields`

 * PARENTID -- Is fkey.
-Refers to ordinally higher ranking "SITECODEID"
+Refers to ordinal higher ranking "SITECODEID"

 * SITEDESCR -- A concise description of “SITECODE”